galguibra/galguibra/README.md

 #### Participant Record Query Tool

 &emsp; &emsp; Having so much retention data for each participant, I wanted to make sure there was one, simple, effective tool to skim only the most essential and broadly useful information, and that it would allow users to look up several different participants at the same time.
-Much like a spill array, but dependent on user input and not an automated pipeline, the query tool dynamically formats and clears itself as users add and delete entries in the look-up column.
+Much like the [spill array](https://github.com/galguibra/galguibra/blob/main/README.md#tracking-participants-awaiting-follow-up-eligibility) above, albeit dependent on user input and not an automated pipeline, the query tool dynamically formats and clears itself as users add and delete entries in the look-up column.
 You can get contact info, engagement and eligibility status, and check for any communications restrictions like study withdrawal or incarceration.
 Pulling all of this information efficiently from several different sources took multiple layers of temporary, interdependent variables and boolean masking, and I made sure to treat potential exceptions for each record field on an individual basis so that if, say, the look-up ID were invalid or a field didn't practically apply to the participant in question, there would be no head scratching required.